boldare/boldare-tech/README.md

 5. Create article by providing all required data, also upload `cover`.
 6. If you save article, it will be sent as PR for review.

-7. INFO: To add images to article, you need to upload them in `Media` page.
+7. INFO: To add images to article, you need to upload them on `Media` page.
 8. Then simple add it in article `![Describe file](/img/<your-file-name>)`